ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 .. tip::

     You can supply your own error message as an optional parameter to any of the Alpaca exception classes.
+You should try to help the app and its user by providing specifics about the error, and even perhaps a suggestion on how to fix the problem.

 Alpaca DriverException - "Do it Right or Raise an Error"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example above notice that the call into the device ``rot_dev.ismoving`` is guarded
 by a ``try/except``.
 The Alpaca :py:class:`~exceptions.DriverException` is specified
-for use by the device for any error or failure not covered by the Alpaca exceptions.
+for use by the device for any error or failure not covered by the other more specific
+Alpaca exceptions.

 .. caution::
     It's vital that *any* problem encountered by your device be telegraphed back to